thanpolas/crypto-utils/README.md

 ## toSignificant(fraction, significantDigits = 5, optFormatting, rounding = Decimal.ROUND_HALF_UP)

 Underlying function that calculates to significant digits of a fraction.
-Fraction is a tuple Array (an array with two elements, the numerator and denominator).
-Rounding is a constant from the [decimal.js Package][decimal].

-Tuple array items can be of type `string`, `number` or `bigint`.

 -   **fraction** `{Array<number|string|bigint>}` The tuple fraction, an Array with two items representing the numerator and denominator.
 -   **significantDigits** `{number=}` Number of significant digits, default `5`.